Adam LaRoche: Personal life

-LaRoche and his wife Jennifer have a daughter, Montana, and a son, Drake.
-Through Drake, he is a grandfather.
+LaRoche and his wife Jennifer have a daughter and a son.
 His hobbies include fishing, hunting, and golf.
 He is the son of former Major League pitcher Dave LaRoche and older brother of Andy LaRoche.
+LaRoche is of Mexican descent.
+According to his brother, Andy, their father's birth surname was Garcia, however, his father changed it to LaRoche at age seven, the last name of his stepfather.

 LaRoche is a devout Christian.
 LaRoche helped the Washington Nationals promote "Faith Day" at Nationals Park along with teammates Denard Span and Ian Desmond.
 LaRoche was raised Christian but did not embrace his faith until asking himself, "Why are we here?
 What is our purpose on this earth?"
 He believes the answer is "to spread God’s word" and told The Washington Times, "I heard one chaplain put it this way: What do you want written on your tombstone?
 Do you want ‘Adam LaRoche: Gold Glove, batting average, hit so many homers, and has a million dollars in his bank account,’ or do you want ‘Adam LaRoche: Man of God, integrity, raised a great family, loving.’
-Let’s be honest: I don’t know anybody who wants their stats."
+Let's be honest: I don't know anybody who wants their stats."

 Diagnosed with ADHD during his high school years, a blunder in the May 14, 2006, game against the Washington Nationals is attributed to that condition.
 He picked up a Nick Johnson ground ball that should have resulted in the third out of the inning, but did not move quickly to step on first base.
 Johnson beat LaRoche to the base; the inning continued, and the Nationals scored four unearned runs.
 Washington won 8-1, and LaRoche was benched for the next game.

 LaRoche is one of the co-owners of Outdoor Networks hunting show Buck Commander with friends and pro athletes Chipper Jones, Ryan Langerhans, Tom Martin, Luke Bryan, Jason Aldean, and Willie Robertson who is from the Duck Commander series.

-LaRoche currently lives in Fort Scott, Kansas where he coaches baseball for his alma mater.
+LaRoche currently lives in Fort Scott, Kansas where he coaches baseball for his alma mater, Fort Scott High School.
 The team plays home games at “LaRoche Baseball Complex” whose construction was funded by LaRoche himself.